-The input signal is read by the envelope detector which produces a coinciding envelope that closely represents the characteristic attack and sustain of the note(s) being played.
+The envelope detector reads the input signal, which produces a coinciding envelope that closely represents the characteristic attack and sustain of the note(s) being played.

-The input signal is defined by the detector as its average change in voltage over time.
+The detector defines the input signal as its average change in voltage over time.

 Here's a simple illustration of a dynamic signal and its resulting envelope:

-This envelope is then used to control the position of the filter (whether it’s a high-pass, low-pass or band-pass) across the frequency spectrum.
+This envelope is then used to control the filter's position (whether it's a high-pass, low-pass or band-pass) across the frequency spectrum.

-The Electro-Harmonix Q-Tron (link to check the price on Amazon) envelope filter pedal offers options between low-pass (LP), band-pass (BP), high-pass (HP) and a mix (BP + dry signal).
+The Electro-Harmonix Q-Tron envelope filter pedal offers options between low-pass (LP), band-pass (BP), high-pass (HP) and a mix (BP + dry signal).
 The filter type is selectable via the “mode” dial.